 Essay:

 “GET UP CARIN!
 FOCUS!
 Land that axel jump or you’re not going home tonight!
 How are you going to win at Qingdao?!”
-My coach, Alberto screamed at me, literally.
-It’s been 10 months since the first time I started practicing for the full one and a half in the air rotation so called the axel jump – figure skating’s oldest and most difficult jump.
-One time I had to be lifted by a stretcher as I couldn’t walk.
-I couldn’t reven sit having injured my tail bone.
-Fractures, torn ligaments, hamstring injuries, all so familiar they don’t are just daily things that are not surprising.
-Despite all that, my coach always tells us to get back up persevere.
+My coach, Alberto screamed at me.
+It’s been 10 months since the first time I started practicing the full one and a half in the air rotation called the axel jump – figure skating’s oldest and most difficult jump.
+One time I had to be lifted by a stretcher as I couldn’t walk, nor even sit having injured my tail bone.
+Fractures, torn ligaments, hamstring injuries, all so familiar they don’t faze me anymore.
+Despite all that, my coach always tells us to get back up and persevere.

-Except I wasn’t sure if I can get back up and continue figure skating.
-Not only was I competing with athletes who dedicate their lives to skating, practicing 5 hours a day, and was I attending arguably the best all-girl school in Indonesia with exams every , I also had parents who began other day strongly opposing my choice to continue competing.
+Except this time, I wasn’t sure if I can get back up and continue figure skating.
+Not only was I competing with athletes who dedicate their lives to skating, practicing 5 hours a day, and was I attending arguably the best all-girl school in Indonesia with exams every week, I also had parents who began strongly opposing my choice to continue competing.
 “You might get handicapped,” they argued.
-I couldn’t sleep, all I did was thinking why couldn’t I land this jump?
+I couldn’t sleep, all I did was ponder why couldn’t I land this jump?
 Should I stop skating?
 Is skating my real passion?
-Deep down, all I felt was big ambition but covered by greater fear.
+Deep down, I know that there’s great ambition but it’s clouded by greater fear.

-It is my dream to pass freestyle level 10 and won the Winter Olympics one day.
-Above all the uncertainties, one thing is certain – my dream is.
-I already went this far, how can I quit now?
-My whole life, summer holidays, weekends, I spent all those times to breathe the cold air, sweat, and glide in the rink.
+It’s my dream to pass freestyle level 10 and win the Winter Olympics one day.
+Above all the uncertainties, one thing is certain: my dream.
+I’ve gone this far, how can I quit now?
+My whole life, summer holidays, weekends, were spent breathing in cold air, sweating, and hearing the grind of my skates on ice.
 Deep down, I know I can do the axel jump if I believe in myself.
-If the other skaters can, I know I can.
-For 6 years, I maintained to keep up with the other skaters who practice every day when I only practice 3 times a week.
-That thought propelled my spirit.
-I promised myself to keep my dream and walk the talk in this sport.
-And this is what I’m doing.
+For 6 years, I maintained to keep up with the other skaters who practice every day when I only practiced 3 times a week.
+That thought lifted my spirit.
+I promised myself that I would practice harder so one day, my dream would become a reality.

 And so, I picked up my skates and got up.
-I searched all the references I had to land this jump properly.
-I watched the slow-motion technique and practiced it off ice in my bedroom.
-I stayed in the rink longer than the other skaters did on weekdays and weekends.
-I couldn’t sleep properly because my anxiety for this jump is too bad.
-All I did was keeping my eyes on the goal, landing the axel jump.
+I searched for references so I could land this jump properly.
+I watched slow-motion techniques and practiced it off the ice in my bedroom.
+I spent extra time in the rink on weekdays and weekends.
+I couldn’t sleep properly because my anxiety was off the roof.
+Day and night, my mind was occupied with the axel jump.

-Few months later, I arrived at Qingdao.
-Costume ready, ponytail tied, skates tightened.
+A few months later, I arrived at Qingdao with my costume ready, ponytail tied, and skates tightened.
 The euphoria inside the arena was crazy, it was filled with thousands of people, they were cheering and whistling but all I could hear was the sound of my heartbeat racing fast.
 Lub dub.
 Lub dub.
 This is the moment that I’ve been waiting for.
 The Skate Asia Qingdao, the biggest figure skating competition in Asia.
 I’m here.
 I’m ready.